How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Watch ships roll through the Panama Canal

-Leave the concrete jungle and early settlements behind.
-Soon, you’ll immerse yourself in lush vegetation along the way to the Miraflores Locks on the Panama Canal.
 This world-famous canal is the man-made wonder that put Panama City on the map.
-It’s easiest to view the Panama Canal at the Miraflores Locks.
-They’re about 20 minutes away by car (barring heavy traffic) from Casco Viejo.
+My favorite spot to view the Panama Canal is at the Miraflores Locks.
+In my experience, the locks are about 20 minutes away by car (barring heavy traffic) from Casco Viejo.

 Panama Canal

-For an entry fee of $15, you’ll get access to the museum and multiple observation decks.
-You’ll also enter a theatre to watch a short video on the canal’s history.
-Visit around 11 am to 2 pm to watch the ships putter along as the locks shift wondrously.
+For an entry fee of $15, I got access to the museum and multiple observation decks.
+Enter the theatre to watch a short video on the canal’s history before exploring the public viewing sites—and wearing out the shutter on your camera!

 Chow down on a traditional Panamanian lunch in El Cangrejo